-1. Augarnath Temple.
 Augarnath aka Kali Paltan Mandir is one of the important historical sites in Meerut.
-Apart from being the centre of the freedom movements, the beautiful architecture is definitely alluring.
+Apart from being the center of the freedom movements, the beautiful architecture is definitely alluring.

-2. Mansa Devi Temple.
-The beautifully carved temple is situated in Jagriti Vihar of Meerut that is dedicated to Hindu goddess Mansa Devi.
+The beautifully carved temple is situated in Jagriti Vihar of Meerut that is dedicated to the Hindu goddess Mansa Devi.
 It is one of the most popular temples which witnesses a huge number of visitors every year.

-4. Hastinapur.
-This religious city is a pilgrim centre for Hindu and Jain followers.
+Hastinapur is a religious city and a pilgrim center for Hindu and Jain followers.
 The city accommodates various Jain temples such as Ashtapad, Digambar Jain Mandir, and Lotus Temple.
 Hastinapur is also known for its ancient structures that are believed to belong to the time of Mahabharata.

-5. Hastinapur Wildlife Sanctuary.
 One may explore the rich biodiversity of this national park that is spread over 2,073 Kilometre square.
-This sanctuary homes different bird species including owlets, pond-heron, northern pintail and many more.
+This sanctuary homes different bird species including owlets, pond-heron, northern pintail, and many more.

 One of the ancient cities of India, Meerut is situated in the Uttar Pradesh State of India.
 One would love to explore the “Sports City Of India.
 Here, people mostly speak the Hindi language.
-The city is 112 kilometres via EP Exp, 1, 518.1 kilometres, 1519 km via NH19, 2,205.1 kilometres away from Delhi, Mumbai, Kolkata and Banglore respectively.
+The city is 112 kilometers via EP Exp, 1, 518.1 kilometers, 1519 km via NH19, 2,205.1 kilometers away from Delhi, Mumbai, Kolkata, and Banglore respectively.

 By Air.
-Meerut is just 112 kilometres away from New Delhi.
-Hence, it will be easier to Meerut opting for Indira Gandhi International Airport, situated at Palam, South West Delhi.
-The airport is well-connected with other metropolitan cities of India and abroad via regular flights from renowned airline services such as Air India Express, Air India, Air Mauritius etc. After landing at the airport, tourists can easily take a bus or taxi to reach Meerut.
+Meerut is just 112 kilometers away from New Delhi.
+Hence, it will be easier for to Meerut opting for Indira Gandhi International Airport, situated at Palam, South West Delhi.
+The airport is well-connected with other metropolitan cities of India and abroad via regular flights from renowned airline services such as Air India Express, Air India, Air Mauritius, etc. After landing at the airport, tourists can easily take a bus or taxi to reach Meerut.